-A Candidate who has studied in a school located in an urban area even for a single day of session in Class-III, IV and V will be considered as an urban candidate.
-Urban areas are those which are so defined in 2001 census or through a subsequent Government Notification.
+FOR URBAN CANDIDATES: A Candidate who has studied in a school located in an urban area even for a single day of session in Class-III, IV and V will be considered as an urban candidate.
+Urban areas are those which are so defined in 2011 census or through a subsequent Government Notification.
 All other areas will be considered as rural.

 b) Reservation of seats in favour of children belonging to Scheduled Castes and Scheduled Tribes is provided in proportion to their population in the concerned district provided that no district, such reservation will be less than the national average (15% for SC and 7.5% for ST) but subject to maximum of 50% for both the categories (SC & ST) taken together.
 These reservations are interchangeable and over and above the candidates selected under open merit.

 c) One third of the total seats are filled up by girls.